fkarg/fkarg.github.io/staged/brain-work.md

 explored in more depth as well.

-Turns out, it is not called the Swayer effect, but the Sawyer effect, an effect Tom Sawyer, one of Mark Twains fictional characters notices in himself and others in one of his stories.
+Turns out, it is not called the Swayer effect, but the Sawyer effect, an effect Tom Sawyer, one of Mark Twain's fictional characters notices in himself and others in one of his stories.
 It was mentioned on page 162 in 'Make Your Brain Work' according to my notes.
 In the second paragraph from the top, it really says 'Swayer Effect'.